shaik1002/biggitlabbomb/doc/development/logging.md

       end
       ```

-      It is useful to memoize the logger because creating a new logger
+      Note that it's useful to memoize this because creating a new logger
-      each time you log opens a file adds unnecessary overhead.
+      each time you log opens a file, adding unnecessary overhead.

 1. Now insert log messages into your code.
 When adding logs,
    make sure to include all the context as key-value pairs: